Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 Chiu Quon bakery a local’s favorite

-Our next stop on our Chinatown adventure was to Chiu Quon Bakery, a longtime favorite Chinatown bakery.
+Our next stop on our Chinatown adventure was Chiu Quon Bakery, a longtime favorite Chinatown bakery.

-Opened in 1986, Chiu Quon Bakery is the oldest bakery in Chicago Chinatown.
-This bakery is known to make some of the finest traditional Chinese pastries in Chinatown.
+Opened in 1986, Chiu Quon Bakery is the oldest bakery in Chicago’s Chinatown.
+It is known for making some of the finest traditional Chinese pastries in Chinatown.

 Traditional Chinese Cakes and Legends